ingointo/369ai-doc/Transaction-Auditing.md

 - **Error Handling**: Uses the `setErrors` function to display validation messages.
 - **Toast Notifications**: Provides success and error feedback via `react-native-toast-message`.

-Here’s a detailed breakdown of both the conceptual and technical documentation for the `AuditScreen` module:

 ### Audit Screen - Conceptual Documentation